What is Technical Bid Evaluation(TBE)?

 Material of Construction:

-- In the case of pumps with special metallurgy, it must be confirmed from the vendor if he has supplied an equivalent model in similar metallurgy.
+- In the case of pumps with special metallurgy, it must be confirmed by the vendor if he has supplied an equivalent model in similar metallurgy.

 - Any deviation in the material of construction should be brought to notice for acceptance or rejection.